 5. GO FOR OVERSIZED STATEMENT LIGHTING

 Lighting is oh so important in any space but even more in a small space.
-One oversized ceiling light can create a real statement in a small living room.
+One oversized pendant light can create a real statement in a small living room.
 Opt for sheer fabric lights, wooden lights or see through glass, rather than heavy metal or chunky chandelier like lights.
 Alternatively, an oversized floor lamp can work well too.

 6. THINK ABOUT THAT SHELFIE

 It’s always nice to have some books and art on display, no matter how small your living room is.
-Instead of going for a big, heavy bookcase or display shelves, opt for some picture shelfs and paint them in the same colour as the wall.
+Instead of going for a big, heavy bookcase or display shelves, opt for some picture ledges and paint them in the same colour as the wall.
 They look much lighter than a book case and can be used to display books, art and magazines.
-With picture shelves, you can also easily switch things around whenever you feel like a change.
+With picture ledges, you can also easily switch things around whenever you feel like a change.